Emma Fernée (dance)

 Inspiration hit, and immediately upon returning home to Australia she decided to learn herself.
 She sought out and began studying with local Sydney dancers.
 Her early inflences include; Susana Menotte, Ana Otero, Elena Varga, Adriana Rodríguez and Tomás Arroquerro.

 PeiRu continued her journey, learning from maestros Antonio Vargas, Juana Amaya, Manuel Betanzos, Francesca Grima, Pepa Molina, Inmaculada Aguilar, Andrés Peña, Cristian Almodovar, Concha Jareno, Paloma Gómez, Maria Juncal, Angel Atienza, Alberto Selles, and La Moneta.
 PeiRu brings a light, elegant touch to her performances, with a simmering drama beneath.
-She has appeared previously in numerous local council festivals, at private functions and in professional shows as part of the Studio Flamenco Company.
+She has appeared previously in numerous local council festivals, at private functions and in professional shows as part of Studio Flamenco Company.

 GABI BALTIC (DANCE)